-I’ve been privileged to build a sister circle in my time abroad that includes Black women from across the globe with over 7 years worth of expat living under our belts, and we’re sharing what is often missed when it comes to the realities of living as a Black woman abroad.
+I’ve been privileged to build a sister circle in my time abroad that includes Black women from across the globe with over seven years’ worth of expat living under our belts, and we’re sharing what is often missed when it comes to the realities of living as a Black woman abroad.

-The consensus from almost everyone in this sister circle is that as a Black woman abroad a bit (read as a lot) of teaching falls on our shoulders.
-However, the fortunate side of this is that the ignorance regarding Black women abroad is typically not steeped in negativity and racism.
-Instead, it is a true lack of knowledge and experience.
+The consensus from almost everyone in this sister circle is that as a Black woman abroad a bit (read, “a lot”) of teaching falls on our shoulders.
+The fortunate side of this is that the ignorance regarding Black women abroad is typically not steeped in negativity and racism; instead, it is a true lack of knowledge and experience.

 “What helped me a lot was to think of myself as an ambassador.
 I was representing Jamaicans wherever I went, and as an ambassador to my culture and country, I want to give the best experience possible.
 It was a good way to deal with it, but it can still be tiring because not everyday are you in your best form,” said Nicola Durrant, 38, an engineer and designer born in Jamaica, raised in London and who has lived in Scotland, Paris, Kuala Lumpur, Amsterdam and Bali.